 You can see that there is a mixture of different pages within our website in the search results.

 These are some of the reasons why Sitelinks can benefit both your website and your visitors.

 Sitelinks help to give your website more visibility in the SERPs.
 They make your site stand out from the rest in the search results.
 This ultimately generates more traffic on your website.

 For some websites, Google is more generous and inserts a search box below the search result followed by Sitelinks.
 This search box makes it easy for the users to look for some other information that the site offers.

 The addition of the search box will again improve CTR and help the users to understand your website completely.

 Most of the time, users will browse your homepage, product pages, and service pages without further getting deep into your content.

-As Sitelinks offer various options to users the chances that they’ll find what they want increases tremendously.
+As Sitelinks offer various options to users, so the chances that they’ll find what they want increase tremendously.
 Users might only browse the most important pages on your website, but with the help of Sitelinks, they might even visit your popular blog posts.

 As Sitelinks provide quicker navigation, users will not have to endlessly scroll your web page to get to where they need to be, resisting the temptation to leave.
 Instead, they’ll directly jump to the section that they are interested in right away.

 Another advantage of Sitelinks is that they help in generating product awareness for the users.
 Businesses can make use of Sitelinks to link to their important pages which can also be the products or the service pages of the website.
 By doing so, Sitelinks help to enhance brand awareness by making the audience aware of the various products or services that you offer.